Marxian economics: Labor theory of value

-Karl Marx subscribed to the labor theory of value.
-The labor theory of value was initially introduced by the classical economists Adam Smith and David Ricardo, but was furthered developed in Marx’s work Capital.
-In this theory, value is determined by the amount of labor, measured by the time, in a certain good.
+The labour theory of value was initially introduced by the classical economists Adam Smith and David Ricardo, but was further developed in Marx's work Capital.
+According to the labour theory of value, the value of a commodity equals the socially necessary labour time required to produce it.

-In this theory, the value of commodities is divided into two categories: use-value and exchange-value.
-Use-value is the usefulness of the thing.
-It is intrinsic to the good.
-Exchange-value, in contrast, is the proportion by which use-values of one kind are exchanged for use-values of other kinds.
-The exchange-value is a relational number.
+The value of commodities is divided into two categories: use-value and exchange-value.
+Use-value is the usefulness of a commodity.
+Exchange-value is the proportion by which use-values of one kind are exchanged for use-values of other kinds.
 However, since the exchange-values are not arbitrary, there must be a common unit by which the goods can be equated.
-In order for goods to be equated, their unique characteristics need to be stripped away or abstracted.
-When the unique use-values of the goods are removed, the only value left is the labor time put into the good.
+When the unique use-values of the goods are removed, the only value left is the labour time necessary to produce the commodity.

 Abstract labor

 Marx's theory of value differs from the classical view in his definition of labor.
 Marx separates it into two different types: concrete and abstract labor.
 Concrete labor can be thought of as the unique characteristics of labor such as the work of a farmer versus a tailor.
 Abstract labor, on the other hand, is the general conceptualization of human labor.
 It represents the expenditure of simple human labor power.
 Concrete labor produces qualitatively different commodities; however, in order to equalize and compare the values of qualitatively different commodities quantitatively, their value must be measured in terms of abstract labor.
 Abstract labor is the basic unit of value and is basis for Marx's labor theory of value.